smartdevicelink/sdl_evolution/proposals/NNNN-SDL-device-listener.md

 - There is a chance that the first time a user connects their mobile device to an SDL enabled IVI system the router service will not connect.
 Subsequent connections, however, should be very likely.
 - Because older apps will still start the router service like normal, the updated flow will be less impactful until all the users apps have updated to the new scheme.
 - Since the `SdlRouterService` operates on a different process, there is no way to transfer the shared preference objects without explicitly doing so with other means such as intents, binding, etc. This means each app will have to learn about the bluetooth devices it encounters over time.
 However, it should be rather quick since apps will save the MAC address after binding to a trusted router service anyways.
+- If a user swipes away the app from the Recent Apps screen during the listening period after a device connects, the `SDLDeviceListener` will be closed prematurely.
+The probability that a user will be doing this within 30 seconds of a device connected that is SDL enabled is very low and therefore shouldn't be an issue.
+On the next connection the process will try again and could succeed.

 ## Impact on existing code